NOTbobs/STN-fitter/README.md

 # STN-fitter
-A STN where the network tries to best overlap two arbitrary images
+A Spatial Transformer Network (STN) where that tries to best overlap two arbitrary images.